CNAG-Biomedical-Informatics/convert-pheno/README.md

 # SUMMARY

-A script that uses Convert::Pheno to interconverts phenotypic data between different CDM formats
+A script that uses [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno) to interconvert phenotypic data between different CDM formats

 # HOW TO RUN PHENO-CONVERT